 Rhea Boutique Hotel Himare boasts sea view rooms that feature a large terrace to enjoy daily sunsets, air conditioning and bathrooms equipped with a bathtub.
-There is free parking on site and a restaurant serving international and Albanian cuisine.
+Situated within a few minutes walk to the promenade, the hotel also features a restaurant serving Albanian cuisine.

 Best for: Romantic vacation, couples, luxury, sea view lovers.

 Hotel Miamar Himare Albania is situated on Livadhi Beach and boasts two outdoor lagoon pools, a spa and a fitness centre.
 Guests can also enjoy a free buffet breakfast and an onsite restaurant serving Italian and Mediterranean cuisine.
 Livadhi is situated a little away from Himare town, but it is one of the best beaches in this area.